 17. In the Timeline or Xsheet view, select a cell between the two key drawings.

-Using the onion skin markers, ensure the onion skin covers both your first and last drawings.
+18. Using the onion skin markers, ensure the onion skin covers both your first and last drawings.

-- 18. Create a new empty drawing by doing one of the following: - In the Timeline or Xsheet toolbar, click on the Create Empty Drawing M button. - Press Alt + Shift + R. - 19.
-In the Camera or Drawing view, draw your new pose.
+- 19. Create a new empty drawing by doing one of the following: - In the Timeline or Xsheet toolbar, click on the

+- 🔀 Create Empty Drawing button.

+- Press Alt + Shift + R.

+- 20. In the Camera or Drawing view, draw your new pose.

-20. In the Timeline or Xsheet view, select a new cell and repeat the previous steps for each new drawing.
+21. In the Timeline or Xsheet view, select a new cell and repeat the previous steps for each new drawing.

-When working with overlay layers in the Camera view, you can enable the Current Drawing on Top \cong option to make the layer you're working on appear over other layers.
+When working with overlay layers in the Camera view, you can enable the $\subseteq$ Current Drawing on Top option in the status bar below the Camera view to make the layer you're working on appear over other layers.